tariq7299/ArabicApp/to-do.md

 - Make the phone field as phone filed with +CountryCode
 - Make country as Country with flags
 - make the contact us page more dynamic in rendring select choices and fields ! like in bolesa
+- Add ablitity to type your language if not dispalyed in the Native language selection -

 # Backend